Celebrating Neurodiversity: Embracing Differences and Empowering Strengths

 I truly believe that everyone is unique, whether you are ‘neurotypical’ or neurodivergent.
 We all are unique in our own way and have our own unique brains.

 My vision for the future is that I would love to see a world where we don’t need labels and everyone is celebrated for being different.
-This isn’t for me to invalidate anyone with a condition, disorder, etc. Right now, I believe labels are needed.
+This isn’t for me to invalidate anyone’s experience or condition etc. Right now, I believe labels are needed.
 I don’t however, agree with being put in a box!

 Right now my mission is clear: